Sunday, 30 November 2014

 What Have I been listening to then you may well ask?
 Ariel Pink's Pom Pom is pretty hard to get off the hi-fi, i-pod etc. But when I do get it off I'm trying to figure out what the hell the attraction to Gucci Mane is.
 I've got a selection of like 10 of his recommended best mixtapes and I'm giving them a go.
 I have to say I don't think it's going well for me and Gucci so far.
-I can't really understand what he's saying.
+I can't really understand what he's saying but the beats are stellar.
 He only registered on my musical map after seeing Spring Breakers.
 Then I only listened to him this year because of his collaborations with Young Thug.
 These mixtapes with Mane & Thug were not a patch on Young Thug's 2013 mixtape 1017 Thug or Young Thug's brilliant 2014 collaboration with Bloody Jay Black Portland or even his more recent collaboration with Rich Homie Quan & Birdman as part of The Rich Gang whose mixtape Tha Tour I've previously posted about.
 I'm wondering if Gucci should stick to acting but that might be a bit hard as he's doing some time for assault and firearm charges.
 The only one that's stood out so far is The Movie 2: The Sequel released in 2012.
 This could be due to it's guests though Snoop, Trey Songs, Nicki Minaj, Waka Flacka and Shawty Lo.
+There are choice beats and many hooks though.
 We'll see, although I might retire that project for a bit to catch up on what's going on now.

 |"Spring Break...."
 Gucci Mane.|